What Does a Retail Manager Do?

 This may go without saying but working as a retail manager puts you in a position of leadership.
 Running a team and the store they work in requires knowing how to supervise others, motivate your staff, and make tough decisions.

 Speaking of decisions, a retail manager has to make a lot of them.
 Who to schedule on what days, when to order more products, how to create sales displays, and which person to hire are just a few decisions you have to make in this career.
-Knowing how to evaluate your options to make those hard and fast decisions is a crucial skill that you should have.
+Knowing how to evaluate your options to make those hard and fast decisions is a crucial skill to have.

 No matter what level of the retail career ladder you’re on, being able to sell is the heart of the job.
 If a store can’t make sales, it can’t stay in business.
-Being able to not only close sales yourself but also teach your staff how to do so effectively is likely part of the retail manager's job.
+Being able to not only close sales yourself but also teach your staff how to do so effectively is part of the retail manager job description.

 Every part of working as a retail manager requires being able to communicate clearly and effectively with customers, employees, and vendors.
 Not only do you have to be able to give direction, guidance, and tasks effectively, you also have to listen to the people you work with so you can make the best decisions.